-Tricyclic antidepressants — These medications are very effective, but often have troublesome side effects such as sedation, blurred vision, dry mouth and constipation.
+- Tricyclic antidepressants — These medications are very effective, but often have troublesome side effects such as sedation, blurred vision, dry mouth and constipation.
 The first choice is often amitriptyline (Elavil).
-Nortriptyline (Norpramin) and others also can be tried.
+Venlafaxine (Effexor) and others also can be tried.

 Some people with migraine have very frequent headaches, sometimes every day.
 This form of migraine, called chronic migraine, is difficult to treat.
-The newest treatment is Botox (onabotulinumtoxinA).
+Your doctor may recommend a trial of Botox (onabotulinumtoxinA).
 The doctor gives multiple injections around the head and neck once every 12 weeks.
 It is approved for people that experience migraine headaches more than 14 days per month.

 Preventive medications (except for Botox injections) need to be taken every day to be effective.
 In choosing which medication to try first, you and your doctor will evaluate the benefits and the possible side effects.
 For example, if you have both high blood pressure and migraine, a calcium channel blocker or beta-blocker might be the best choice to treat both.
 However, if you have asthma, your doctor might not prescribe a beta-blocker.

 Don't be discouraged if your first choice of preventive medication does not meet your expectations.
 You and your doctor may need to try three or four different strategies to find the best one for you.